This post may contain affiliate links. Read disclosure policy

 Instructions

-- Whisk milk and vanilla into dry ingredients until well combined.
+- Whisk the milk and vanilla into the dry ingredients until well combined.

-- When butter has melted, carefully spoon the chocolate mixture over the melted butter evenly.
+- When the butter has melted, carefully spoon the chocolate mixture over the melted butter in the pan.
+Do not stir to combine.

-- To make the topping, mix together the dry ingredients with a whisk.
+- Mix together the dry ingredients with a whisk.
 Sprinkle over the top of the chocolate cobbler.

-- Slowly and carefully pour the hot water over the top, being sure to cover the topping with water.
+- Slowly and carefully pour the hot water over the top, being sure to cover the topping with water as much as possible.
+A few dry spots are okay.
+Do not stir to combine.

 - Bake for 30-35 minutes until the top has firmed up, but the cobbler is still quite jiggly in the middle.